gnoliyil/fuchsia/docs/development/components/configuration/structured_config.md

 ## Declare configuration schema

-You must declare a configuration schema in a component's manifest.
-Structured config supports booleans, integers, strings and vectors of these types.
-The [CML reference doc][cml-ref-doc] describes the complete syntax for a config schema.
+You must declare a configuration schema in a component's manifest:

 ```json5
 {